Lukasa/minimalog/README.md

 Do you want a nice web-based UI for writing your posts, with WYSIWYG editing?
 Minimalog doesn't have that.

-Do you want nice comment filtering so you don't have to worry about spam?
-Minimalog doesn't have that either.
+Do you want to have multiple users contribute to your blog separately, without requiring full-blown admin access?
+Minimalog doesn't do that.

 Do you want it to play the bassoon?
 Minimalog doesn't do that, but to be fair I don't think Wordpress does either.
 Certainly not without a plugin.